opencog/lg-atomese/README.md

 Current versions of Link Grammar can pull dictionary entries out of the AtomSpace, thus allowing the dictionary to be maintained dynamically, using learning algorithms of any desired sort.
-In particular, learning and parsing can be interleaved, sentance by sentance, instead of considned to batch processing.
+In particular, learning and parsing can be interleaved, sentence by sentence, instead of considned to batch processing.

 Status